BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/game-programming/2016-10-26-working-with-sfml-textures-the-white-box-problem.md

 The `TextureManager` class just stores textures in a map of type `std::map<std::string, sf::Texture>` and the `get_texture` method returns a pointer to a texture by its key.
 This pointer is then passed on to the constructors which have been changed to accept pointers.

-The `GrpahicComponent` class now has a `sf::Texture*` (pointer) type instead of a texture itself and passes on the same to the sprite (which was storing a pointer, anyway).
+The `GraphicComponent` class now has a `sf::Texture*` (pointer) type instead of a texture itself and passes on the same to the sprite (which was storing a pointer, anyway).

 And it all works.